ysulyma/math-poly/README.md

 # math-poly

-This repository contains source code for interactive versions of the figures in my paper **RO(G)-graded norms for prismatic and de Rham-Witt theory**.
+This repository contains source code for interactive versions of the figures in my (forthcoming) paper _RO(G)-graded norms for prismatic and de Rham-Witt theory_.

 ## Installation